Revisiting Neutrino Masses In Clockwork Models: Fine Cancellation In Dimensional Deconstruction Models

 For $\lambda_1$, $\lambda_2$ and $M'$ $>$ 0 and $M''^2$ $<$ 0, this potential produces a Mexican hat shape and leads to non-zero \textit{vev} for the link field.

 Depending on the \textit{vevs} of link fields various kinds of Hamiltonians and hence theory spaces are produced.
 If the \textit{vevs} of link fields connecting only the consecutive groups' matter fields are non-zero i.e, $<\Phi_{i,j}> $ $\neq 0$ only for j = i -1 and i+1 then one gets a local theory space if it is non-zero for other i and j than one gets non-local theory spaces.
-The local DD model is equivalent to the ADD model at low energies.
+The local DD model is equivalent to the ADD model at low energies \cite{hallgren2005phenomenological}, which forms the underlying framework for implementing the fine-cancellation mechanism in this work.

-\subsubsection{One Flavour Scenario}
+\subsection{One Flavour Scenario}

 The Hamiltonian in this scenario is the same as the uniform tight-binding model Hamiltonian \cite{anderson1958absence}.
-The mode localization is not present in this Hamiltonian so the wavefunctions are spread throughout the sites.
+The mode localization is not present in this Hamiltonian so the wavefunctions are spread throughout the sites.\cite{hallgren2005phenomenological}

 with

 $\epsilon$ $ \& $ $t$ are the new parameters of the model.
 This Hamiltonian produces several delocalized modes with eigenmasses and eigenvectors given by \eqref{6} $\&$ \eqref{7}

 for $k \in\{1,2, \ldots, n\}$, and the corresponding $\chi_{j}^{(k)}$, eigenvectors are given by